CareDailyAI/botlab/com.ppc.Bot/devices/radar/vayyar/README.md

 ## Device Mounting

-The device is mounted (1) to the wall 5 feet off the ground to the center of the device or (2) on the ceiling at a 45 degree rotation.
+The device is mounted (1) to the wall 5 feet off the ground to the center of the device or (2) on the ceiling at a 45 degree rotation or (3) on the wall tilted down 45 degrees.

 ### Wall